wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - disabling variant support entirely

-- specifying an explicit variant to install via appending `#{variant label}` to the requirement specifier
+- specifying an explicit variant to install

 - specifying optional providers to enable